brennennen/sandbox/README.md

 # sandbox

-Personal sandbox for exploration and a graveyard of half finished projects.
+Personal sandbox mono-repo for notes, tinkering, and storing a graveyard of half thought out projects that don't deserve their own repo.